HabitatFramework/TechnicalGuide/configuration/configuration.rst

 Database Connection
 ===================

-Double click on the link in the start menu or the desktop icon (HLU GIS tool) to launch the application.
+1. Double-click on the link in the start menu or the desktop icon (HLU GIS tool) to launch the application.

-The first time the GIS tool is used, you will need to configure the database connection.
-Once the tool is running a Connection Type dialog will be displayed as shown in the figure :ref:`figCTD`.
+2. Once the tool is running a 'Connection Type' dialog will be displayed as shown in the figure :ref:`figCTD`.

 .. _figCTD: